multi-coop/datami-documentation-content/texts/blog/en/posts/flashback.md

 author: Julien Paris
 ---

-But let's rewind to the starting point of the Gitribute project.
+But let's rewind to the starting point of the Datami project.

 There is no precise moment to think of, but those bits of (not so much) imaginary conversations will give you an idea of what was going on in our mind.